technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

     the **.** is the location for Docker to find the Dockerfile.
 Run the following command in your CLI.

->**IMPORTANT** : This lab require jdk 11 . set java_home to jdk 11 .
-Refer Lab 01 set JAVA_HOME
+**IMPORTANT** : This lab require jdk 11 . set java_home to jdk 11

 +++docker build -t flightbookingsystemsample .+++

-![A computer screen with text Description automatically generated](./media/image18.jpeg)
+![A computer screen with text Description automatically generated](./media/image17.jpeg)

 2. Docker build is something similar

-![A screen shot of a computer screen Description automatically generated](./media/image19.jpeg)
+![A screen shot of a computer screen Description automatically generated](./media/image18.jpeg)

->**Note:** As you saw previously, Docker has executed the instructionsnfrom the lines that you've previously written in the prior unit.
+>**Note:** As you saw previously, Docker has executed the instructions from the lines that you've previously written in the prior unit.
 Each instruction is a step in sequential order.
-Rerun the docker build command again, notice the differences in the steps, you'll notice ---\>
-Using cache for layers that haven't changed.
+Rerun the docker build command again, notice the differences in the steps, you'll notice ---\> Using cache for layers that haven't changed.
 If your not making app changes (before rerunning the docker build command), then you'll notice all cached layers as the binaries are untouched and can be sourced from Docker cache).
 This is an important takeaway when optimizing your container images and the associated compute costs with time spent building them.